tmaguire/azure-ad-verify-token/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-Please ensure your pull request fulfills the following requirements:
+Please ensure your pull request fulfils the following requirements:

 - [ ] The commit messages follow our guidelines ([CONTRIBUTING.md](./CONTRIBUTING.md)).
 - [ ] Tests for any changes have been added (for bug fixes / features).